-- It had to be within 5 road miles of a recognized responding fire station
+- It had to be within five road miles of a recognized responding fire station.

-Any dwelling property more than 5 road miles from a recognized responding station, but in the boundaries of a district, would receive a PC 10, meaning it was treated as though there were no fire protection at that address.
-But this didn’t reasonably reflect the response capabilities of the fire district to which a homeowner was paying taxes.
-This not only made it more difficult for homeowners to receive insurance but was also a source of frustration to the fire chiefs.Read More
+Any dwelling property more than five road miles from a recognized responding station, but in the boundaries of a district, would receive a PC 10, meaning it was treated as though there were no fire protection at that address.

 Public fire protection is a concept almost as old as civilization itself.
 After a catastrophic fire in 64 A.D., Emperor Nero ordered Rome to be rebuilt using passive fire protection methods.
 The Middle Ages saw the first fire safety laws and building codes, and by the 1950s, fire protection emerged as its own profession.Read More